f-droid/fdroid-website/_docs/Anti-Features.md

 Here's the list of [apps with Ads](https://monitor.f-droid.org/anti-feature/Ads).

-### Adult Content<a name="AdultContent" />
+### NSFW<a name="NSFW" />

-This Anti-Feature is applied to an app that contains content not suitable for minors.
+This Anti-Feature is applied to an app that contains content which is not safe for work.

-Here's the list of [apps with Adult Content](https://monitor.f-droid.org/anti-feature/AdultContent).
+Here's the list of [apps with NSFW](https://monitor.f-droid.org/anti-feature/NSFW).

 ### Tracking<a name="Tracking" />